orangewolf79/executorch_inference/README.md

 ./main
 ```

-Presently, "cmake --build ." causes failure, citing undefined symbols for architecture arm_64
 ### 2. Running Docker Image:
 Check Dockerfile for more details
 From the root of the project:
-Also causes failure - buck2 installation fails even though it is not required for running locally

 `docker build -t executorch_inference .`